Dental Bridge

 What is a dental bridge?

 Is a hole in your smile a cause for concern?
-Consider getting a dental bridge that fills gaps between your teeth, improving your smile and overall oral health.
+Consider getting a dental bridge that fills gaps between your teeth to improve your smile and overall oral health.
 A dental bridge is a set of false teeth (known as a pontic) placed over abutment teeth on either side of the gap.
-Abutment teeth are your natural teeth, which are filed down and covered with crowns attached to the pontic to give the dental bridge a seamless look.
+Abutment teeth are your natural teeth which are filed down and covered with crowns attached to the pontic to give the dental bridge a seamless look.
 A dental bridge is most often a “fixed” restoration, meaning that it cannot be removed as easily as other dentures.

 Dental Bridge Before & After Photo